 Use a Colloidal Oatmeal Shampoo

 Oat has a soothing and nourishing effect on the skin.
 It also prevents dandruff to form.
-Give a bath to your dog regularly using a colloidal oatmeal shampoo, such as Botanical Colloidal Oatmeal Shampoo.
+Give a bath to your dog regularly using a colloidal oatmeal shampoo.

 Finally, don’t forget to brush your dog every day to get rid of any accumulation of dead skin cells and stimulate blood circulation.